May Hearnshaw Charitable Trust

 Who They Support

-The trust makes grants to charitable organizations that help:
+The trust makes grants to charitable organisations that help:

 - Children and young people